Written For ParentCircle Website new design update

-Has your child been engulfed by a fear that food can harm her and, therefore, refuses to eat?
-Well, your child may be suffering from food phobia.
+Has your child been engulfed by a fear that food can harm him and, therefore, refuses to eat?
+Well, your child may be suffering from food phobia

-According to the 20th century American author, H P Lovecraft, “The oldest and strongest emotion of mankind is fear.”
+According to the 20th century American author, HP Lovecraft, "The oldest and strongest emotion of mankind is fear."
 This fear manifests in various forms.
-The worst form is labelled ‘phobia’, which according to the Oxford Dictionary, is ‘a strong unreasonable fear of something’.
+The worst form is labeled 'phobia', which according to the Oxford Dictionary, is 'a strong unreasonable fear of something'.

 These two types of phobia mean, quite literally, the fear of food.
 It is not linked to body image and is thus distinct from anorexia and bulimia.
 As in all other phobias, the extent of this fear is revealed in the severity of symptoms.

-A child suffering from this disorder will exhibit the following behavioural pattern:
+A child suffering from this disorder will exhibit the following behavioral pattern: